gddisney/Katamari/README.md

 # Katamari Ecosystem

-Welcome to the **Katamari Ecosystem**, a modular system designed to offer a flexible, end-to-end, event-driven architecture for handling distributed workloads, data pipelines, message queuing, serverless functions, real-time UI rendering, and much more.
-This ecosystem combines multiple components working together seamlessly to provide a complete infrastructure for modern, scalable, and data-driven applications.
+Welcome to the **Katamari Ecosystem**, a modular, event-driven architecture designed to offer a flexible, end-to-end solution for handling distributed workloads, data pipelines, message queuing, serverless functions, real-time UI rendering, dynamic metric aggregation, identity and access management, and more.
+The **Katamari Ecosystem** seamlessly integrates its components to provide modern, scalable, data-driven infrastructure for a wide range of applications.

 ## Key Components of the Katamari Ecosystem

-The **Katamari Ecosystem** consists of tightly integrated components, each designed to handle specific tasks while working together to form a cohesive, event-driven system:
+The **Katamari Ecosystem** consists of tightly integrated components, each specialized for specific tasks.
+Together, they form a powerful, cohesive, event-driven system:

 ### KatamariDB
 ![KatamariDB Overview](imgs/katamaridb.webp)

-- A file-based, highly flexible key-value store inspired by MongoDB and Redis, using Elasticsearch-like queries.
+- A file-based, highly flexible key-value store inspired by MongoDB and Redis, with Elasticsearch-like query capabilities.
-- Offers a **simple-to-use, full-fledged ORM**, with capabilities such as **Multi-Version Concurrency Control (MVCC)**, advanced query support, and dynamic schema handling.
+- Features a **Multi-Version Concurrency Control (MVCC)** system and a full-fledged **Object-Relational Mapping (ORM)** for advanced query handling and schema management.

 ### KatamariPipelines
 ![KatamariPipelines Overview](imgs/katamaripipelines.webp)

-- A pipeline execution framework to manage ETL processes and real-time data streaming.
+- A pipeline execution framework that orchestrates ETL (Extract, Transform, Load) processes and real-time data streaming.
-- Integrates seamlessly with **KatamariDB** and **KatamariLambda** to efficiently handle complex workflows in an event-driven manner.
+- Seamlessly integrates with **KatamariDB** and **KatamariLambda** to manage workflows in an event-driven manner, ensuring efficient and responsive data handling.

 ### KatamariMQ
 ![KatamariMQ Overview](imgs/katamarimq.webp)

-- A distributed message queue system designed for workload distribution, data sharding, and Lambda execution.
+- A distributed message queue system designed for workload distribution, data sharding, and dynamic task management.
-- Supports clustering and integrates with **KatamariLambda** for executing serverless functions in response to events, ensuring scalability and resilience.
+- Works in conjunction with **KatamariLambda** to execute serverless functions triggered by events, ensuring both scalability and resilience.

 ### KatamariLambda
 ![KatamariLambda Overview](imgs/katamarilambda.webp)

 - A serverless compute platform that supports event-driven, distributed function execution.
-- Enables the definition, scheduling, and execution of serverless functions, tightly coupled with **KatamariMQ** for dynamic task management.
+- Provides the ability to define, schedule, and execute serverless functions, tightly integrated with **KatamariMQ** for dynamic task execution across distributed nodes.

 ### KatamariUI
-- An asynchronous UI framework powered by FastAPI and WebSockets, supporting dynamic page rendering, real-time updates, and interactive components.
+- An asynchronous UI framework based on **FastAPI** and **WebSockets**, enabling real-time dynamic page rendering and interactive components.
-- Provides a user-friendly interface with theming, notifications, and real-time visualizations, ideal for building dashboards and admin tools.
+- Supports theming, notifications, and visualizations, making it ideal for building real-time dashboards, admin interfaces, and responsive web applications.

 ### KatamariCharts
-- A charting component that supports both **Chart.js** and **Matplotlib**, enabling rich data visualizations.
+- A flexible charting component that supports both **Chart.js** and **Matplotlib** for creating rich, interactive data visualizations.
-- Easily integrates with **KatamariUI**, allowing real-time data visualizations and historical analysis within user interfaces.
+- Integrates easily with **KatamariUI**, enabling real-time data-driven visualizations for dashboards and analytics.

 ### KatamariAggregation
-- A dynamic metric aggregation engine that operates on top of **KatamariDB** and **KatamariORM**.
+- A real-time, dynamic metric aggregation engine built on top of **KatamariDB** and **KatamariORM**.
-- Enables users to define custom metrics dynamically and compute them over real-time data streams or stored data, making it ideal for monitoring and analytics.
+- Allows users to define custom metrics and compute them over both real-time data streams and historical datasets, making it ideal for monitoring, performance tracking, and analytics.

+### KatamariIAM
+- A robust Identity and Access Management (IAM) solution integrated with **KatamariDB** and supporting multiple authentication methods.
+- Provides **OAuth2**, **JWT-based authentication**, and **API key-based access** for users and service accounts.
+- Features role-based access control (RBAC), multi-factor authentication support, session management, and **argon2**-based password hashing for secure user management.
+- Seamlessly integrates with other **Katamari Ecosystem** components to secure access to data, services, and functions.

 ---

 ## Getting Started

-To get started with the **Katamari Ecosystem**, clone the repository and explore the individual components inside the `docs/` directory for detailed usage instructions and examples.
+To begin exploring the **Katamari Ecosystem**, clone the repository and dive into the individual components located in the `docs/` directory for detailed setup, configuration, and usage instructions.

 ```bash
 git clone https://github.com/gddisney/katamari.git